linglp/titanic/README.md

 2) I also spent some time experimenting using drop out layers.
 Adding drop out layers could improve the testing accuracy and reduce overfitting.

 3) I then tried to build a logisitic regression function to predict if a passenger can survive and evaluated the model by using a confusion matrix.
-We could see that 34 people were wrongly classified as "not survived" while 22 people were wrongly ckassified as "survived".
+We could see that 34 people were wrongly classified as "not survived" while 22 people were wrongly classified as "survived".

 4) Next, I tried to build a random forest model.
-The accuracy rate of random forest initially was 0.81, and after hypter parameter tunning, the testing score became 0.83 and the training score became 0.88.
+The accuracy rate of random forest initially was 0.81, and after hypter parameter tunning, the testing score became 0.87 and the training score became 0.83.

+Note: To evaluate my machine learning models, I also used separation plots provided by my mentor.
+From the separation plot, I could compare random forest model and logistic model.
+In both model, our false positive rate is lower than false negative rate.
+In addition, random forest model has lower false positive rate than logistic model.